Debio 0228

 Patients with ccRCC, PDAC, and CRC

 The GaLuCi™ trial is the first-in-human, multicenter, non-randomized phase 1/2 clinical trial assessing safety and tolerability, imaging characteristics, and the efficacy of the theranostic pair Debio 0228/0328 in patients with unresectable, locally advanced, or metastatic solid tumors.
-This theranostic trial will be carried out in three stages.
-Part A is going to confirm the safety and performance of the imaging agent in detecting CA IX-expressing solid tumors.
+This theranostic trial is being carried out in three stages.
+The ongoing Part A is evaluating the safety and performance of the imaging agent in detecting CA IX-expressing solid tumors.
 Part B will assess escalating doses of the therapeutic agent, Debio 0228 in patients, whose tumors show high uptake of imaging tracer.
 Finally, based on the recommended dose from part B, Part C of the study will further assess the safety and preliminary efficacy of Debio 0228 in clear cell renal cell carcinoma (ccRCC), pancreatic ductal adenocarcinoma (PDAC) and colorectal cancer (CRC).

 Development milestones